Full-Body EMS

 RouteFormClinical RangeCommunity Range

-Targeted EMS (Compex, Marc Pro)Wired handheld unit with 4-8 electrode pads applied to specific muscle groups Varied protocols by muscle group; 50-120 Hz depending on target (strength vs recovery vs endurance) Athletes using for rehab, DOMS reduction, or localized stabilizer recruitment
+Targeted EMS / NMESWired or wireless unit with electrode pads applied to specific muscle groups Varied protocols by muscle group; often 50-120 Hz depending on strength, recovery, or endurance target Athletes use targeted devices for rehab, localized activation, soreness management, or stabilizer recruitment

 Protocols